©1978 Universal City Studios, Inc. All rights reserved.

 CLV disc.
 The time compression reduced the running time from 124 minutes to 118 minutes.
 The transfer is the same

 as used on the DiscoVision edition, however the pressing out of the Universal Pioneer plant in Japan is terrible.
+It was later repressed by Pioneer USA, but they didn't make any improvements to the disc.
+The title in Japan was issued at the full running time of 124 minutes.

 Return to MCA DiscoVision Catalog